Unprecedented Surge: South Africa’s Petrol Prices Rise 14%

 ## A Shift in Economic Predictions

 At the start of this year, many economists were optimistic, predicting that inflation rates might drop and interest rates could see a downward adjustment.
-However, the unexpected escalation of the US-Israeli conflict against Iran has significantly altered this outlook, compelling South Africans to brace for more severe economic repercussions.
+However, the unexpected escalation of the US-Israeli conflict against Iran has drastically altered this outlook, compelling South Africans to brace for more severe economic repercussions.

 ### Navigating the Road Ahead